Need to know more about residential landlord insurance?

 The standard unoccupancy period of 90 days is extended to 120 days for student properties.

-The cost of replacing keys and locks to an external door of your property following the theft of tenant’s keys
+The cost of replacing keys and locks to an external door of your property following loss or theft of tenant’s keys

-Trace and access to leaking water from any fixed water or heating installation up to £5,000
+Cover to find the source of leaking water from any fixed water or heating installation up to £7,500

 Accidental damage to underground drains, pipes, cables and tanks providing services to or from your property for which you are legally responsible